The Afterparty (TV series): Filming

 On November 11, 2020, Miller, in an Instagram post, confirmed that filming for the series had officially begun.
 Miller directed all eight episodes in the series, making it the first time he has directed separately after his collaborations with Lord.
 In another Instagram post, on February 17, 2021, Miller revealed that filming was finished for the first season.

-The sixth episode features animation done by ShadowMachine, the animation studio behind BoJack Horseman and the upcoming revival of Lord and Miller's Clone High.
+The sixth episode features animation done by ShadowMachine, the animation studio behind BoJack Horseman and the 2023 revival of Lord and Miller's Clone High.
 The animation was designed by Lindsey Olivares, who previously worked with Lord and Miller on the aesthetic design for The Mitchells vs. the Machines.
 The animation was done at the same time as the live-action.

-Filming for the second season began on May 11, 2022 with Miller again returning as director.
+Filming for the second season began on May 11, 2022, with Miller again returning as director.
 In an Instagram post, on September 1, 2022, Jack Whitehall confirmed that filming for the second season had wrapped.

 Music

-The score for The Afterparty was composed by Daniel Pemberton, who previously worked with Lord and Miller on Spider-Man: Into the Spider-Verse.
+The score for season 1 of The Afterparty was composed by Daniel Pemberton, who previously worked with Lord and Miller on Spider-Man: Into the Spider-Verse.
 In an interview with Variety, Pemberton explained the challenge of having to compose in different styles for each of the characters.
 He states, " It's like I'm scoring 10 films, plus a series, plus loads of incidental stuff, plus producing some songs.
 There was a lot on my shoulders with this project."
 Pemberton started work on the project by composing the main theme and the frame story outside of the flashbacks, then the music for the flashbacks.
 His influences on each include those of Richard Curtis films like Notting Hill for Aniq's rom-com flashback, the music of Howard Shore and Bernard Herrmann for Chelsea's psychological thriller, and the Tyler Bates' drum and guitar-heavy score of John Wick for Brett's action-movie story.
 The third episode is also a musical, containing three songs written by Jack Dolgen from Crazy Ex-Girlfriend and musical comedian Jon Lajoie, who worked with Lord and Miller on writing the songs for The Lego Movie 2: The Second Part.
-A soundtrack album with the score and songs was released alongside the first three episodes on January 28, 2022.
+The soundtrack album for the season with the score and songs was released alongside the first three episodes on January 28, 2022.
+The score for season 2 was co-composed by Daniel Pemberton, who returned composing from season 1 and David Schweitzer.
+The season contains cover versions of Doris Day's Sentimental Journey and Hanson's MMMBop.
+The third episode that was set as a noir detective film had some music written by Ed Mitchell and Steve Morrell.
+The soundtrack album for the season with the score and songs was released of September 1, 2023, before the season finale.

-Another extended play album was released on February 1, 2022 featuring four songs performed by Franco in character as "Xavier" called R.I.P.
+Another extended play album was released on February 1, 2022, featuring four songs performed by Franco in character as "Xavier" called R.I.P.
 Xavier.